yast/yast.github.io/doc/autoyast-development.md

       true

-* X-SuSE-YaST-AutoLogResource - is the resource of your modul allowed to be logged (since SLES10SP1/10.2)
+* X-SuSE-YaST-AutoLogResource - is the resource of your module allowed to be logged (since SLES10SP1/10.2)

   Values